Bell Educational Trust: Bell schools worldwide

-Teacher Training
+Teacher training

 Teacher training is another aspect of Bell ’s offering, and courses are run in the UK as well as in most centres abroad.
 Bell regularly provides teacher trainers to run workshops or tailored courses in other countries.
 Many Bell staff are regular contributors to international teacher training journals and conferences.
 Bell Teacher development courses are offered during January, July and August.
 These take place at Bell Teacher Campus based at Homerton College, part of the University of Cambridge.

-Management, Consultancy and Project Services
+Management, consultancy and project services

 For many years Bell has provided a variety of management, consultancy and project services to international organisations and governments.
 These range from developing language training policy and institutions to management of language centres.
 Bell is also involved in other short-term language training, teacher education work outside the UK.

-Accreditation

-Bell International is accredited by the British Council.
-This guarantee of quality recognises professional standards following rigorous and regular inspections.